Severe Wind Damage Can Make A mess

 Curling, Lifting, or Missing Shingles

 One of the most common types of wind damage sustained by roofs is lifted shingles.
-High winds have a tendency to get underneath a shingle and push it up, which can cause the shingle to break apart or even pull away from the roof completely.
+High winds tend to get underneath a shingle and push it up, which can cause it to break apart or pull away from the roof completely.
 Lifted shingles are often easy to spot as they stand apart from the rest of the roof.
-It is important to have lifted shingles repaired promptly as water can seep into the underlying roofing layers when shingles are lifted or missing.
-In some cases, lifted shingles will settle back into position after the storm is over.
+It is important to have this damage promptly repaired, as water can seep into the underlying roofing layers when shingles are lifted or missing.
+In some cases, lifted shingles will settle back into position once the storm is over.
 However, problems may still exist that you cannot see from the ground.

-For example, the nails holding down the shingles may have loosened or the seal holding the shingles together may have broken.
-What does wind damage look like on a roof?
+For example, the nails holding down the shingles may have loosened, or the seal holding the shingles together may have broken.
+What does wind storm damage look like on a roof?
 It typically appears with missing shingles.
-While shingles are installed using nails to ensure that they will stay put, high wind speeds can cause them to loosen and eventually fall off your roof.
-Depending on the length of the storm, you may be missing just a few shingles.
-In some instances, the damage can be more serious and a large area of roofing shingles may be missing.
-In many cases, if you see a missing shingle it is usually just one tab of a 3-tab shingle.
+While shingles are installed using nails to ensure they stay put, high wind speeds can cause them to loosen and eventually fall off your roof.
+Depending on the length of the storm, you may lose just a few shingles.
+In some instances, the damage can be more serious, and a large area of roofing shingles may be missing.
+Oftentimes, if you see a missing shingle, it is usually just one tab of a 3-tab shingle.

 Strong gusts of wind can cause the shingle tab to tear apart from the rest of the roof.
 Oftentimes, the missing section will sit just above an open seam.
 As 3-tab shingles are installed side-by-side, shingles installed next to seams are more likely to blow off during a windstorm.